fbpx Skip to content

-Who am I, and where did I come from?
+Who am I?
+Where did I come from?
 What am I doing here?
 Where am I going?
 What does it mean to be alive?
-These are some of the questions we will be exploring in this course.

 The Teacher